 The team, which is currently playing its football in the Essex Senior League, is managed by Jay Deveraux who joined the side ahead of the 2018/19 season.
 Deveraux, often referred to as 'Devs' left his role as assistant manager of East Thurrock United to take charge at Hashtag.

 Leading the team out on the pitch is captain Jack Harrison who in his younger years had trials with West Ham, Arsenal and Tottenham Hotspur.

 Last time out

-All involved will be hoping that the side's next match, against 18th place Tower Hamlets, can yield a more positive result.
+All involved will be hoping that the side's next match, against 18th place St Margretsbury, can yield another positive result to maintain this strong form.

-Hashtag United's match against Tower Hamlets is set to kick-off at 19:45 on Wednesday, August 14th.
+Hashtag United's match against St Margaretbury is set to kick-off at 19:45 on Tuesday, August 20th.